Why is good attendance important?

 If a pupil is brought to school persistently late the parent will receive a punctuality letter to remind them of the importance of good punctuality and to inform them of their legal responsibility.

 Whenever possible, parents should not make medical or dental appointments for their children during school hours.
+If an appointment during school hours is unavoidable, we will need a copy of the appointment letter/card for our attendance records.

 Parents do not have the right to take children out of school for a holiday during term time other than extenuating circumstances agreed by Head Teacher.
+Without exception, a 'Leave in term time request' form MUST be completed and returned to the Head teacher.
+Copy of the form can be requested in the school office or a download is available below.